selgebali/Acmhi_Computational_Inclusion.io/Links-and-Resources.md

    -
 - Mozilla
    -

 - AlanTuring
-   - Turing way
+   - The turing way

 ## **Manuals and Code of Conducts**